 Directy bordering the famous vineyard “Zieregg", on the Slovenian side of the hill, lays “Ciringa” (Slovenian for “Zieregg”) on 340 - 480 m above sea level.
 The vineyard is characterized by coraline limestone soil with a top layer of loose brown soil (cambisol).
 This as it is, is a perfect terroir for expressive, mineral and pure Sauvignon Blancs.

-Located in a closed mountain basin on 300 - 420 m above sea level with a South - Southeastern exposition and characterized by sandy-loamy coral limestone soil.
+Located in a closed mountain basin on 300 - 420 m above sea level with a South - Southeastern exposition and characterized by sandy-loamy coralline limestone soil.
 Again an offspring of the Paratethys ocean.
 Unique for especially cold nights, which lead to elegant wines with an herbalmineral note with a tangy saltiness.

 Finishing the “Vineyard-Triangle” with “Zieregg” and “Grassnitzberg”, Ried “Wielitschberg” lays on 410 m above sea level.
 The hill is influenced by the majestic coraline limestone reef leading to a mix of sparse coral marl and cool clay soils.
 The vineyard is opened towards the West, making it the warmest single vineyard in the village of Ehrenhausen.
 A combination made in heaven for well balanced and characteristic Traminer.